Arlington Theft Lawyer

 Grand and Petit Larceny

-Larceny is the intentional taking of another’s property without consent and with no intentions of returning it, thus permanently depriving the owner of their property.
+Larceny is the intentional taking of another’s property without consent and with no intention of returning it, thus permanently depriving the owner of their property.
 Larceny, which can be grand or petit, is distinguished by the value of the property stolen and is not classified as involving violence in the commission of the crime.
 Grand larceny can be defined by stealing property worth $5 or more directly from the owner, stealing something valued at $500 or more (not directly from the owner), or theft of a gun of any value.
 Grand larceny is a felony offense that could incur a penalty of one to 20 years in prison.
-Alternatively, petit larceny involves theft of something valued at less than $5 directly from its owner or something (other than a gun) valued at less than $500 from anywhere except the person of the owner.
+Alternatively, petit larceny involves the theft of something valued at less than $5 directly from its owner or something (other than a gun) valued at less than $500 from anywhere except the person of the owner.
 Petit larceny is a Class 1 misdemeanor that carries a penalty of up to one year in jail, a fine of up to $2,500, or both.
 A third or subsequent conviction for petit larceny, however, becomes a felony offense, without regard to the value of the items taken.
 Attempts of grand or petit larceny carry the same penalties as having actually executed the crime.

 Burglary, Burglarious Tools, and Penalties